decaprime/VRising-Modding/dev/resources.md

 ## Resources for Mod Developers

 ### Unity Explorer

-[Unity Explorer](https://github.com/kremnev8/UnityExplorer) is a tool that allows you to dig into the internal structure of the game while it's running.
+{: .d-inline-block }

 Gloomrot
 {: .label .label-green }

+[Unity Explorer](https://github.com/kremnev8/UnityExplorer) is a tool that allows you to dig into the internal structure of the game while it's running.

 Unity Explorer can be built from source and installed manually: